oracle/weblogic-kubernetes-operator/documentation/staging/content/security/openshift.md

 OpenShift, by default, enforces the `restricted` security context constraint which allocates a high, random UID in the `root` group for each container.
-The standard images mentioned above are designed to work with the `restricted` security context constraint.
+The standard images mentioned previously are designed to work with the `restricted` security context constraint.

 However, if you build your own image, have an older version of an image, or obtain an image from another source, it may not have the necessary permissions.
 You may need to